hujhax/austin-improv-wiki/Troupes/Improv Royale.md

 	</table>
 </div>

 :*This page refers to the 2011 improv troupe based around pro-wrestler persona-prov.
-For the 2014 [[ColdTowne]] mainstage run based on pro-wrestling-based Saturday morning cartoons, see *[[Shows/Slam Team Six]]''.
+For the 2014 [[ColdTowne]] mainstage run based on pro-wrestling-based Saturday morning cartoons, see *[[Shows/Slam Team Six|Slam Team Six]]''.
 **Improv Royale** was an improv troupe with pro-wrestling-style persona-prov.

 ## Summary